ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 ### Make early exits

 Early exits are key to traversing a tree in a way that is maintainable and extensible.
-Without early exits, TypeScript will likely throw an error when you access a nested property of `node` (the error is, you made too many assumptions).
+Without early exits, TypeScript will likely throw an error when you access a nested property of `node` (because you made too many assumptions).

-Recall the console logs from earlier:
+Recall the logs in the console from earlier:

 <details>